 24-bit or 32-bit float?

-Because depending on the context, we are not talking about quite the same thing: the bit depth of the audio file, or the internal precision of the audio engine.
+Because depending on the context, we are not quite talking about the same thing: the bit depth of the audio file, or the internal precision of the audio engine.
 These ideas are related, of course, but they do not describe exactly the same reality.
 In practice, that distinction matters.

 What does bit depth actually describe?